How to Reduce Machine Downtime and Maximize OEE

 OEE = Availability × Performance × Quality

-This specific calculation isolates the exact root causes of lost productivity, preventing false operational wins where high machine availability merely masks a surge in defective scrap.
-With this metric foundation established, let’s explore the proven, actionable strategies you can implement right now to eliminate chronic mechanical failures and drastically reduce your largest OEE threat: unplanned machine downtime.
+This calculation isolates the exact root causes of lost productivity, preventing false wins where high machine availability simply masks a surge in defective scrap.
+With this foundation in place, let's explore the actionable strategies you can implement now to eliminate chronic mechanical failures and reduce your largest OEE threat: unplanned machine downtime.

 Proven Strategies to Reduce Machine Downtime